|BUSINESS OFFICE||STUDENT FINANCIAL SVS||FINANCIAL AID||STEPS FOR AID||TYPES OF AID||FORMS/DOCS|

 The Federal Work Study Program is funded by the Federal Government.
 This program provides students with part-time employment.
 Eligibility for this program is dependent upon financial need and available funds.
 FWS employees are paid for actual hours worked.
 Students are assigned work based on information provided on the FWS Information Sheet which should be completed if FWS is included in the financial aid award offer.
 Work schedules and positions are arranged with the hiring department.
 Consideration is given to the student's class schedule.

 Students must complete a FAFSA to be considered for this program.
-Funds are limited.
-Application submission by the priority deadline (March 1) ensures maximum consideration.
+Application submission by the priority deadline (March 1) ensures maximum consideration but does not guarantee an award offer due to extremely limited funds.

 Federal Work Study awards are made by the Office of Student Financial Aid.
 Once a student is awarded, job assignments are made by the Work Study Office based upon information provided by the student on the Work Study Information Sheet.
 Completed information sheets may be faxed to the Work Study Office at 334-844-6867 or mailed to 203 Martin Hall, Auburn, AL 36849.